TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportBinaryMatrix.md

 ﻿# **Export Binary Matrix**
 This tool allows the exporting of matrices from Emme in a binary format.
 For example, when Auto Travel Times need to be taken from an Emme matrix and used in other software, like XTMF.
 >If a matrix is needed to be exported into a CSV file, it might be more expedient to use the standard Emme Tool which can be found in "Emme Standard Toolbox" -> "Data Management" -> "Matrix" -> "Export matrix data to CSV".
-However keep in mind that a csv file can use double the hard drive space when compared to a binary matrix format.
+However, keep in mind that a CSV file can use double the hard drive space when compared to a binary matrix format.

 ## **Using the Tool with Modeller**